-A User or Device may be the recipient of a notification directly or via their membership in a Group.
-How do the personal Device delay settings assigned by a User affect these notifications?
+A user or their device may be the recipient of a notification directly or via their membership in a group.
+How do the personal device delay settings assigned by its owner affect these notifications?
 How does xMatters determine when to apply the settings and when to ignore them?

-When a User is notified as a named recipient (via their membership in a Group), all of their preferred scheduling and Device settings are considered when xMatters determines how to notify them.
-If a Device is targeted as a named recipient, the User's settings are ignored.
-This provides managers and supervisors a way to bypass a User's settings and preferences.
+When a user is notified as a targeted recipient (via their membership in a group), all of their preferred scheduling and device settings are considered when xMatters determines how to notify them.
+If a device is targeted directly as a recipient, the user's settings are ignored.
+This provides managers and supervisors a way to bypass a user's settings and preferences.
 Consider the following examples:

 Directly targeting a User

 An event is sent to the Operations group, which includes Bob Smith as a member.
 When a notification for the event is sent to Bob Smith, xMatters checks Bob's preferred device order, temporary replacement settings, device delays, and holiday schedule to determine to which of Bob's Devices it should sent the notification.

 Directly targeting a Device